vriesm060/react-native-course/README.md

 ---

 # Styling in React Native
+In React Native you style your components using JavaScript.
+You therefore use **camelCase** instead of hyphens.
 Styling is done using flexbox.
 A big difference from the web is the axis working with flexbox.
 The main axis in React Native is the y-axis, and the cross axis is the x-axis.
-Opposite of the web.
+Opposite of using flexbox for the web.

 So, in React Native, applying `justifyContent: center` means the flex items will be centered vertically, along the main (y) axis, as opposed to the web.

-### Platform specific styles
+## Platform specific styles
+Both iOS and Android have their own way of styling components.
+Often you want to style components the same way for both platforms, but if you want to apply a specific style, you can:

 `backgroundColor: Platform.OS === 'ios' ? '#72bcd4' : '#fff',`

-### Images in React Native
+## Images in React Native
+The core component `<Image />` has two ways of requiring a source, locally and from the web.

+**Requiring a local source:**

 `<Image source={require('../../assets/news.jpeg')} />`

-Using require.
-Locally.
-From the web:
+**Requiring a source from the web:**

 `source={{uri: 'https://www.conchovalleyhomepage.com/wp-content/uploads/sites/83/2020/05/BREAKING-NEWS-GENERIC-1.jpg?w=1920&h=1080&crop=1'}}`

-### Fonts in React Native
+## Fonts in React Native
+In order to use custom fonts, locally or from the web, you need to load them into your app first.
-Install expo-font and import it as follows: `import * as Font from 'expo-font';`.
+Install **expo-font** and import it: `import * as Font from 'expo-font';`.

-Loading the local fonts you want to use using the following function:
+Using the following async function you can load in your fonts:
 ```
 const loadFonts = () => {
   return Font.loadAsync({